Dyskeratosis Congenita in Children

 Dyskeratosis congenita also often causes premature graying and hair loss.

-How is dyskeratosis congenita diagnosed?
+How is dyskeratosis congenita diagnosed in a child?

 Your child's healthcare provider may suspect dyskeratosis congenita based on your